 They’re either going to bring you in to pitch with a few other agents, or they’re going to research you online before they even contact you, or maybe both.

 Everyone researches differently, and as part of that research process, there are going to be a lot of people that research very thoroughly.
 While a lot of testimonials and reviews are great and certainly helpful, a case study helps someone really imagine in a detailed way how working with you can help solve a problem they’re having.

-A case study can be a powerful piece of content highlights exactly how you can help your target audience.
-If a first-time investor is part of your target audience, and they find the case study example above as part of their research process, you can see how the likelihood of them reaching out to you would be quite high; you may even be the only agent they reach out to.
+A case study can be a powerful piece of content that highlights exactly how you can help your target audience.
+If a first-time investor is part of your target audience, and they find the case study example above as part of their research process, you can see how the likelihood of them reaching out to you would be quite high; you might even be the only agent they reach out to.